-1.03.01 Full-File Submissions (March 1, 2017)
+1.03.01 Non-Delegated Submissions (March 1, 2017)

-For a full-file submission, the credit union sends a copy of the entire loan underwriting file to Arch MI.
-With a full-file submission, certain underwriting requirements are more expansive than our delegated underwriting requirements (for example, loan amount, and credit score requirements).
-Underwriting requirements that are more expansive for full-file submissions are clearly identified within the Manual.
+For a non-delegated submission, the credit union sends a copy of the entire loan underwriting file to Arch MI.
+With a non-delegated submission, certain underwriting requirements are more expansive than our delegated underwriting requirements (for example, loan amount, and credit score requirements).
+Underwriting requirements that are more expansive for non-delegated submissions are clearly identified within the Manual.

-If you have a loan you believe is an acceptable risk, but is outside our underwriting requirements, we encourage you to submit the loan full file.
+If you have a loan you believe is an acceptable risk, but is outside our underwriting requirements, we encourage you to submit the loan non-delegated.
 Our experienced underwriting staff will evaluate the overall risk of the loan to determine its eligibility for insurance (items listed as ineligible within section 2 and those listed in the Ineligibility Matrix in section 3 are generally not available for exceptions).

-With a full-file submission, our skilled underwriting team can weigh all of the individual risk characteristics and compensating factors.
+With a non-delegated submission, our skilled underwriting team can weigh all of the individual risk characteristics and compensating factors.
 Therefore, you will have peace of mind knowing your loan received a comprehensive MI risk review and the correct decision is made for both the credit union and Arch MI.

-If Arch MI conducts a full-file underwriting review and issues a conditional commitment or suspends or declines the loan for mortgage insurance, a delegated credit union may not exercise its delegated authority to resubmit the loan.
+If Arch MI conducts a non-delegated underwriting review and issues a conditional commitment2 or suspends or declines the loan for mortgage insurance, a credit union may not exercise its delegated authority to resubmit the loan.

-&lt;sup>2 Available for loans submitted under a United Guaranty Master Policy only.
+2 Available for loans submitted under a United Guaranty Master Policy only.

-1.03.02 Delegated Submissions (March 1, 2017)
+1.03.02 Delegated Submissions (January 4, 2018)

 Delegated is available to approved credit unions.
 Our delegated option allows reporting of loan data only to Arch MI for mortgage insurance applications.
 With delegated, Arch MI issues an MI commitment and certificate based on the credit union's representation that the loan meets Arch MI's underwriting requirements.
-As part of this option, the credit union is responsible for errors and omissions that could otherwise be discovered with a full-file submission.
+As part of this option, the credit union is responsible for errors and omissions that could otherwise be discovered with a non-delegated submission.

 When submitting a loan via a delegated submission, no exceptions are allowed to the delegated underwriting requirements.
-Loans that do not meet the delegated underwriting requirements may meet the full-file underwriting requirements (see full-file submissions above).
+Loans that do not meet the delegated underwriting requirements may meet the non-delegated underwriting requirements (see non-delegated submissions above).

-If Arch MI conducts a full-file underwriting review and issues a conditional commitment or suspends or declines the loan for mortgage insurance, a delegated credit union may not exercise its delegated authority to resubmit the loan.
+If Arch MI conducts a non-delegated underwriting review and issues a conditional commitment3 or suspends or declines the loan for mortgage insurance, a delegated credit union may not exercise its delegated authority to resubmit the loan.

-The sections for which the underwriting requirements differ for delegated versus full-file submissions include:
+The sections for which the underwriting requirements differ for delegated versus non-delegated submissions include: